jcs-instructor/mobtimer/backlog.md

                         You previously enabled sound effects,
                         do you want to enable this time, too?
                         OKAY! / NOT NOW / NEVER
-                  - [ ] Fix this bug
                   - [ ] Review GitHub issues in mrozbarry's MobTime to look for more possible bugs in our code (maybe they fixed some bugs/nuanced issues we don't know we have); also look at mrozbarry's unit tests and production code for more possible bugs/nuances we might not have considered
-            - [ ] Verify bug fix: Join Paused Mob: When join mob where timer is paused, the timer shows 00:00 instead of the actual timer remaining.
-            - [ ] Bug when you create 2 new mobs in separate tabs of the same browser, starting the timer for one mob sometimes also starts it for the other mob.
+            - [ ] **Mob in Separate Tabs Bug** May be fixed by other bug fix.
+Bug when you create 2 new mobs in separate tabs of the same browser, starting the timer for on sometimes also starts it for the other mob.
 This may depend on whether the back button has been used for one or more of the mobs.
 Having difficulty reproducing.
 It may be that having the controller be a singleton is causing this issue.
 (Similarly, with multiple mobs open in different tabs, sometime the
                   EditPariticants and EditRoles input boxes don't work correctly, i.e., when you click on the input box, it remains blank rather than revealing the current comma-separated values and can't type in the box; and when you exit the input box, it asks if you want to replace the values with an empty string.)
 (Reproducible?)
-            - [ ] WIP/maybe the new message "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes" is good enough?
+            - [ ] **Retry if connection fails**
                   - Background:
-                        Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
-And the play button says, "Start (temp hack)" -  it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first) (Note: On 5/5/23, I changed the message from "Start (temp hack)" to "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes")
-      - [ ] ⚠️ Review code
-            - [ ] Code diff tool use issue: It's sometimes hard to see real diffs in the diff tool.
-                  Could this be  because of auto-formatting/spacing somehow being different between Joel & Ethan's dev environments?
-            - [x] Refactor: Fix redundant mobName in App.tsx and controller
+                        Message currently says "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes".
+On a clean start hen start all tasks and join a mob for the first time, we get this error messag
-            - [ ] UI Edit Participants & Roles
+           - [ ] **Bug: Participant/Role flaky**
                   - [x] Implement generally
                   - [x] Unhardcode emojis for Navigator & Driver from browser tab title text
                   - [ ] ⚠️ Get working consistently (currently flaky); probably replace current methodology with one of the following: